epowell101/openebs-docs/docs/backup.md

-- Mount propagation feature has to be enabled on Kubernetes, otherwise the data written from the pods will not visible in the restic daemonset pod on the same node.
+- Mount propagation feature has to be enabled on Kubernetes, otherwise the data written from the pods will not visible in the Restic daemonset pod on the same node.

 - Latest tested Velero version is 0.11.0.

 - Create required storage provider configuration to store the backup data.

-- Create required OpenEBS storage pools and  storage classes .
+- Create required OpenEBS storage pools and storage classes.